Lockheed C-130 Hercules: Military

 During the late 1960s, the U.S. was eager to get information on Chinese nuclear capabilities.
 After the failure of the Black Cat Squadron to plant operating sensor pods near the Lop Nur Nuclear Weapons Test Base using a U-2, the CIA developed a plan, named Heavy Tea, to deploy two battery-powered sensor pallets near the base.
 To deploy the pallets, a Black Bat Squadron crew was trained in the U.S. to fly the C-130 Hercules.
-The crew of 12, led by Col Sun Pei Zhen, took off from Takhli Royal Thai Air Force Base in an unmarked U.S. Air Force C-130E on 17 May 1969.
-Flying for six and a half hours at low altitude in the dark, they arrived over the target and the sensor pallets were dropped by parachute near Anxi in Gansu province.
-After another six and a half hours of low-altitude flight, they arrived back at Takhli.
+The crew of 12, led by Col Sun Pei Zhen, took off from Takhli Royal Thai Air Force Base in an unmarked USAF C-130E on 17 May 1969.
+Flying for 6-1/2 hours at low altitude in the dark, they arrived over the target, and the sensor pallets were dropped by parachute near Anxi in Gansu Province.
+After another 6-1/2 hours of low-altitude flight, they arrived back at Takhli.
 The sensors worked and uploaded data to a U.S. intelligence satellite for six months before their batteries failed.
-The Chinese conducted two nuclear tests, on 22 September 1969 and 29 September 1969, during the operating life of the sensor pallets.
+The Chinese conducted two nuclear tests, on 22 and 29 September 1969, during the operating life of the sensor pallets.
 Another mission to the area was planned as Operation Golden Whip, but it was called off in 1970.
-It is most likely that the aircraft used on this mission was either C-130E serial number 64-0506 or 64-0507 (cn 382-3990 and 382–3991).
+The aircraft used on this mission most likely was either C-130E serial number 64-0506 or 64-0507 (cn 382-3990 and 382–3991).
 These two aircraft were delivered to Air America in 1964.
-After being returned to the U.S. Air Force sometime between 1966 and 1970, they were assigned the serial numbers of C-130s that had been destroyed in accidents.
-64-0506 is now flying as 62–1843, a C-130E that crashed in Vietnam on 20 December 1965, and 64-0507 is now flying as 63–7785, a C-130E that had crashed in Vietnam on 17 June 1966.
+After being returned to the USAF sometime between 1966 and 1970, they were assigned the serial numbers of C-130s that had been destroyed in accidents: 64-0506 is now flying as 62–1843, a C-130E that crashed in Vietnam on 20 December 1965, and 64-0507 is now flying as 63–7785, a C-130E that had crashed in Vietnam on 17 June 1966.

-The A-model continued in service through the Vietnam War, where the aircraft assigned to the four squadrons at Naha AB, Okinawa, and one at Tachikawa Air Base, Japan performed yeoman's service, including operating highly classified special operations missions such as the BLIND BAT FAC/Flare mission and Fact Sheet leaflet mission over Laos and North Vietnam.
-The A-model was also provided to the Republic of Vietnam Air Force as part of the Vietnamization program at the end of the war, and equipped three squadrons based at Tan Son Nhut Air Base.
+The A-model continued in service through the Vietnam War, where the aircraft assigned to the four squadrons at Naha AB, Okinawa, and one at Tachikawa Air Base, Japan, performed yeoman's service, including operating highly classified special-operations missions such as the BLIND BAT FAC/Flare mission and Fact Sheet leaflet mission over Laos and North Vietnam.
+The A-model was also provided to the Republic of Vietnam Air Force as part of the Vietnamization program at the end of the war and equipped three squadrons based at Tan Son Nhut Air Base.
 The last operator in the world is the Honduran Air Force, which is still flying one of five A model Hercules (FAH 558, c/n 3042) as of October 2009.
-As the Vietnam War wound down, the 463rd Troop Carrier/Tactical Airlift Wing B-models and A-models of the 374th Tactical Airlift Wing were transferred back to the United States where most were assigned to Air Force Reserve and Air National Guard units.
+As the Vietnam War wound down, the 463rd Troop Carrier/Tactical Airlift Wing B-models and A-models of the 374th Tactical Airlift Wing were transferred back to the United States, where most were assigned to Air Force Reserve and Air National Guard units.